apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-TsFile/2-Usage.md

 A path is a dot-separated string which uniquely identifies a time-series in TsFile, e.g., "root.area_1.device_1.sensor_1".
 The last section "sensor_1" is called "measurementId" while the remaining parts "root.area_1.device_1" is called deviceId.
-As mentioned above, the same measurement in different devices has the same data type and ending, and devices are also unique.
+As mentioned above, the same measurement in different devices has the same data type and encoding, and devices are also unique.

 In read interfaces, The parameter ```paths``` indicates the measurements to be selected.